vishalr05/soar/README.md

 Most fitness apps reward users with streaks and numbers.

-I wanted to explore a different approach where every workout changes a character's physique, and long-term consistency unlocks new arenas inspired by RPG progression systems.
+I wanted to explore a different approach where every workout changes a character's physique and long-term consistency unlocks new arenas inspired by RPG progression systems.

-SOAR experiments with RPG mechanics where consistency and muscle-specific training change the player's character over time.

-This project is being built as a portfolio project and a way to explore game mechanics in a fitness application.
+SOAR is an experiment in combining game design with fitness to make progress feel visible, meaningful, and worth coming back for.